civictechdc/ancfinder/vagrant/README.md

 set up.

 To provision the vm:
-  vagrant up
+- vagrant up
-  vagrant ssh
+- vagrant ssh
-  /bin/bash provision.sh
+- /bin/bash provision.sh

 Then to start the app:
-  cd ancfinder
+- cd ancfinder
-  source .env/bin/activate
+- source .env/bin/activate
-  ./manage.py runserver 0.0.0.0:8000
+- ./manage.py runserver 0.0.0.0:8000

-It'll then be running locally at http://localhost:8000.
+You'll then be running locally at http://localhost:8000.